yuninxia/HPCToolkit/doc/src/users/hpcviewer/hpcviewer.md

   This is a call-path/time view for the process rank selected by the Main View's crosshair.
   Given a process rank, the view shows for each virtual time along the horizontal axis a stylized call path along the vertical axis, where 'main' is at the top and leaves (samples) are at the bottom.
   In other words, this view shows for the whole time range, in qualitative fashion, what the Call Path View shows for a selected point.
-  The horizontal time axis is exactly aligned with the Trace View's time axis; and the colors are consistent across both views.
+  The horizontal time axis is exactly aligned with the Trace Viewer's time axis; and the colors are consistent across both views.
   This view has its own crosshair that corresponds to the currently selected time and call path depth.

 - **Summary View** (tab in bottom, left pane):
   The view shows for the whole time range displayed, the proportion of each subroutine in a certain time.
-  Similar to Depth view, the time range in Summary reflects to the time range in the Trace view.
+  Similar to Depth view, the time range in Summary reflects to the time range in the Trace viewer.

 - **Call Stack View** (tab in top, right pane):
-  This view shows two things: (1) the current call path depth that defines the hierarchical slice shown in the Trace View; and (2) the actual call path for the point selected by the Trace View's crosshair.
+  This view shows two things: (1) the current call path depth that defines the hierarchical slice shown in the Trace Viewer; and (2) the actual call path for the point selected by the Trace Viewer's crosshair.
   (To easily coordinate the call path depth value with the call path, the Call Path View currently suppresses details such as loop structure and call sites; we may use indentation or other techniques to display this in the future.)

 - **Statistics View** (tab in top, right pane):
-  This view shows the list of procedures active in the space-time region shown in the Trace View at the current Call Path Depth.
-Each procedure's percentage in the Statistics View indicates the percentage of pixels in the Trace View pane that are filled with this procedure's color at the current Call Path Depth.
-When the Trace View is navigated to show a new time-space interval or the Call Path Depth is changed, the statistics view will update its list of procedures and the percentage of execution time to reflect the new space-time interval or depth selection.
+  This view shows the list of procedures active in the space-time region shown in the Trace viewer at the current Call Path Depth.
+Each procedure's percentage in the Statistics View indicates the percentage of pixels in the Trace viewer pane that are filled with this procedure's color at the current Call Path Depth.
+When the Trace viewer is navigated to show a new time-space interval or the Call Path Depth is changed, the statistics view will update its list of procedures and the percentage of execution time to reflect the new space-time interval or depth selection.

 - **GPU Idleness Blame View** (tab in top, right pane):
-  The view shows the list of procedures that cause GPU idleness displayed in the trace view.
+  The view shows the list of procedures that cause GPU idleness displayed in the Trace viewer.
-  If the trace view displays one CPU thread and multiple GPU streams, then the CPU thread will be blamed for the idleness for those GPU streams.
+  If the Trace viewer displays one CPU thread and multiple GPU streams, then the CPU thread will be blamed for the idleness for those GPU streams.
   If the view contains more than one CPU threads and multiple GPU streams, then the cost of idleness is share among the CPU threads.

 - **Mini Map View** (right, bottom):
-  The Mini Map shows, relative to the process/time dimensions, the portion of the execution shown by the Trace View.
+  The Mini Map shows, relative to the process/time dimensions, the portion of the execution shown by the Trace viewer.
   The Mini Map enables one to zoom and to move from one close-up to another quickly.

 ### Main View